athackst/workstation_setup/examples/README.md

 ## 1. Multi stage docker build (ros2_crystal_example)

-This will build and compile your code into a small output image possible by building your code during dockerfile creation.
+This will build and compile your code into a small output image by building your code during dockerfile creation.

 __Pros:__